-Energy prices have been firmer in recent weeks but the broader commodity complex is in the doldrums.
+The broad commodity complex is in the doldrums.

 Grain prices have been falling this year.
 Fears of supply disruption from Ukraine, the bread basket of Europe, and Russia, have not materialised sufficiently to support prices.

 The Industrial Metals index (bottom chart) has also been weak in recent months.
 Demand from the People's Republic of China is an important driver of industrial metals prices.